HOPE hearing and language for education

 Screening Technician Training Programme

 HOPE-Hear has established the only universal newborn screening programme in the South African Public Health Sector.
-It is an initiative that was started with the University of Cape Town's Division of Audiology and is being managed by Dr Jessica McGuire and Prof. Lebogang Ramma.

 In Africa, a critical shortage of audiologists and speech-language therapists makes universal newborn hearing screening a challenge.
 With only around one audiologist per two million people, expecting specialists to handle screening, diagnostics, and rehabilitation is simply not feasible.